 Post-Fire SSD

-M Fires
+MCR Fires

 Since the objective of a Phase 2 assessment is to quantify the DCDF due to the deficiencies that resulted in the finding, only scenarios that contribute to this risk increase need to be considered.
 Consequently, the bounding DCDF obtained in Step 2.1.8 may be affected by the finding category.
-For example, for a finding in the Fire Confinement ategory, fire scenarios in the areas on both sides of the degraded barrier may need to be accounted for.
+For example, for a finding in the Fire Confinement Category, fire scenarios in the areas on both sides of the degraded barrier may need to be accounted for.
 A discussion of the effect of the finding category on the fire scenarios that need to be included in a Phase 2 analysis can be found in Attachment 3.

 Step 2.1.8: Estimate Bounding Value of DCDF

-A bounding estimate of the value for the entire area(s) affected by the fire is calculated from
+A bounding estimate of the DCDF value for the entire area(s) affected by the fire is calculated from